 Integrated content marketing is also gaining traction in Singapore.
 For example, 3M Singapore gives students, consumers, investors, and even business prospects an opportunity to book an appointment with them to visit their new customer technical center.
 In this center, they learn about the brand’s history and indulge in the creative world of innovations and inventions.

-As reported by Demand Metric, the cost of content marketing is 62% less than the traditional marketing strategies and generates three times more leads than the latter.
+As reported by Demand Metric, the cost of content marketing is 62% less than the traditional digital marketing strategies and generates three times more leads than the latter.

 Use of Infographics in Singapore